 We will ask that you set up a monthly standing order facility for the total amount of rental on that property each month.

 Tenancy Deposit & Inventory

-A tenancy deposit will be held either by Lawrence Rooney Estate Agents (if the property is to be managed by ourselves) or the Landlord as a security against any breach of the tenancy terms by the tenant (such as damage to the property or its contents, loss of rent or other unexpected costs).
+A tenancy deposit of up to five weeks rent will be held either by Lawrence Rooney Estate Agents (if the property is to be managed by ourselves) or the Landlord as a security against any breach of the tenancy terms by the tenant (such as damage to the property or its contents, loss of rent or other unexpected costs).
 This deposit is protected by: Deposit Protection Scheme (Tenancy deposit scheme).
 Details of the scheme and the dispute resolution provisions will be issued within 30 days of receipt of the deposit.
 The tenancy deposit is usually equivalent to maximum of five weeks rent and is returnable at the expiration of the tenancy, subject to a final inspection and full inventory check and any breach of tenancy terms by the tenant (such as damage to the property or its contents, loss of rent or other unexpected costs).

 You should check carefully the condition of the property and its contents when you move in with respect to the inventory.
 The inventory is an important record which is used to assess any damage, dilapidation or losses during the tenancy – which may lead to deductions from the deposit being made at the end of the tenancy.
 If you find anything that is not in good order, then we ask you to report it to us within the first two weeks of moving-in so that the problem can be put right or marked on the inventory.

 As a tenant, you will be responsible for the safe-keeping of the property and its contents.
 You may wish to consider obtaining insurance for your own personal effects and for the contents and property belonging to the Landlord which you have agreed to look after.